 Perirectal Abscess.
 This presents as a painful lump or boil.
 This can be similar to a pilonidal abscess – but the location is usually different.
 A pilonidal abscess is usually higher up within the buttock crease, or off to one side of that crease.
 A perirectal abscess is usually right next to the anus, or on one of the butt cheeks.
 Either of these needs the same initial treatment – which is drainage (“lancing”) and possibly antibiotics.
 You can read more about pilonidal abscess on the FAQ page.

-Hydradenitis Suppuritiva.
+Hidradenitis Suppurativa.
 This is a disease of the skin which occurs most frequently in the armpits and groin creases.
 The symptoms from this are repeated skin abscesses (pockets of infection) in those areas.
-It is possible to get this in the buttock crease, but it is not a common location.
+It is possible to get this in the buttock crease or right next to the anus.
+Here is more about HS.